-As you can surmise, a certified elder law attorney helps people and their families with the legal challenges that come with aging, and the majority of our firm’s clients are retirees.
-But our clients also include near-retirees, Baby Boomers, the very elderly, and the disabled.
-We deal with the spectrum of life’s experiences and challenges.
+As you can surmise, an elder law attorney helps people and their families with the legal challenges that come with aging, and the majority of our firm’s clients are retirees.
+But our clients also include near-retirees, Baby Boomers, the very elderly, the disabled, teens turning 18 who need health care documents because their parents are no longer their legal guardians, and parents with young children who want to protect their families.
+We deal with the spectrum of life’s experiences and challenges!

 According to The National Academy of Elder Law Attorneys, elder law attorneys assist people in one or more of these areas of life: